A voice for

 • How does it feel?

 The most striking feature of agnus castus in its habitat is the powerful and very evocative pungent, warm, heavy scent that emanates from the trees in the hot sun, and which is also released when crushing the fruits in your hands.
-From time immemorial, perhaps in reflection of this quality, it has been claimed by women as their own.

 • What can I use it for?